fuzzylabs/evidently-monitoring-pattern/README.md

 For the no data drift production dataset, the number of bedrooms (which is currently the only features for data drift monitoring) for each row of data is generated using the same distribution as the reference dataset to ensure that the same distribution, thus no data drift will be detected.

 For the data drift dataset, the number of bedrooms is generated using a skewed distribution of the the reference's dataset.
 At the moment, from the reference dataset, if 7 bedrooms has the lowest probability distribution, then the `generate_dataset_for_demo.py` script will always generate a value of 7 to ensure data drfit.
-But this can be modified later on.
+But this can be modified.

 Once the datasets are generated, the Random Forest Regressor is trained using the reference dataset.